 Dandelions flowers do produce nectar and pollen and these are resources for a number of insects, including honeybees.
 This would seem to be surprising since the plant does not need pollen or a pollinator bringing pollen, in oder to produce embryos.
 However, at least some populations of dandelion apparently need the physical stimulation of flower visitors in order to trigger the apomictic process that results in seed production.

-- sexy males and sexless females: report with details on diploid and triploid populations
+- “Sexy males and sexless females: the origin of triploid apomicts” by P. Muralidhar and D. Haig.
+A report with details on diploid and triploid populations.

-- details on dandelion ‘flight’ on a site with a variety of interesting botanical subjects
+- “The Flight of the Dandelion” by Awkward Botany.
+Details on dandelion “flight” on a site with a variety of interesting botanical subjects.

-- Wikipedia has a good entry for the Taraxacum genus
+- “Taraxacum” on Wikipedia.
+A good entry for the genus.

 - Dandelion leaves © SriMesh is licensed under a CC BY-SA (Attribution ShareAlike) license